 The increased Section 179 provides another tax break in this area of business expenses.
 Previously, a company had to depreciate the cost of computer software over three years.
 Now, off-the-shelf software a business buys can be fully expensed in the year purchased.
 Again, this option must be renewed for the 2015 tax year and beyond.

 The rules for deducting business and industry-related magazine subscriptions weren't changed.
 You can continue to take the total costs as a full deduction in the year spent.

 If you drive for business, the IRS wants to give you some of your money back.
 But Uncle Sam loves documentation, so keep a notebook in your vehicle to record the date, mileage, tolls, parking costs and the purpose of your trip.

 At the end of the year, you have two choices.
 You can total the mileage and add in the tolls and parking to calculate your deduction.
-Once you have your mileage total, multiply it by 56.5 cents for your 2013 deduction.
-For 2014 business tax purposes, the rate drops to 56 cents a mile.
+Once you have your mileage total, multiply it by 56 cents for your 2014 deduction.
+For 2015 business tax purposes, the rate increases to 57.5 cents a mile.

 Or you can measure your business usage against your personal driving and deduct that portion of your auto-related expenses, says Zobel.
 Remember to include gas, repairs and insurance.